wilcoxjay/mechanized-metatheory2/README.md

 - `f_unary.v`: A unary logical relation for proving termination of System F. Also contains some applications to proving "free theorems" for universal types.
+- `f_binary.v`: A binary logical relation for System F.

 ## References